Casey Jarvis: Career

 Jarvis turned professional in August 2022 and joined the Sunshine Tour, where he finished runner-up at the South African PGA Championship and The Tour Championship, and won the Rookie of the Year award.

 At age 19, he become the second youngest person to shoot a 59, in the third round of the 2023 Stella Artois Players Championship.

 Jarvis's results in Sunshine Tour events co-sanctioned by the Challenge Tour in early 2023 (including a second-place finish at the SDC Open) enabled him to play in further Challenge Tour events.
 He had runner-up finishes at the Copenhagen Challenge and D+D Real Czech Challenge before winning the Euram Bank Open in Austria in July to move to the top of the Race to Mallorca season ranking.

+In February 2026, Jarvis won the Magical Kenya Open by three shots to clinch his first title on the European Tour.
+One week later, he won the Investec South African Open Championship to earn himself a spot in the Masters Tournament and The Open Championship.
+He went on to finish tied for 6th in The Open Championship, earning Special Temporary Membership on the PGA Tour for the rest of the 2026 season, which he accepted.